kfatehi/Inf122-BoardGames-Server/README.md

 ### IntelliJ
 To install from IntelliJ, clone the repo, start IntelliJ, and you should choose the "Open Folder" option.
 Choose the root folder of the project.
 This should open the project with all configuration settings ready.

 If for some reason you don't have a build/run config, follow these instructions.
-Near the upper right choose the dropdown and selected `Edit Configurations...`, press the `+` button, choose `Application`, change the name from `Unnamed` to `Main` and in the Main class field add `com.jlinnell.Main`.
+Near the upper right choose the dropdown and selected `Edit Configurations...`, press the `+` button, choose `Application`, change the name from `Unnamed` to `Main` and in the Main class field add `Main`.

 This is optional if you're not using Maven and downloading the jars manually as listed above.
 Next right click on the jar files in IntelliJ's project explorer and near the bottom select "Add as Library".
 You should be all good now.